shakacode/react_on_rails/README.md

 This project is maintained by the software consulting firm [ShakaCode](https://www.shakacode.com).
 We focus on Ruby on Rails applications with React front-ends, often using TypeScript or ReScript (ReasonML).
 We also build React Native apps and Gatsby sites.
 See [our recent work](https://www.shakacode.com/recent-work) for examples of what we do.
 ShakaCode.com (HiChee.com) is [hiring developers that like working on open-source](https://www.shakacode.com/career/).

-Interested in optimizing your webpack setup for React on Rails including code splitting with [react-router](https://github.com/ReactTraining/react-router#readme) and [loadable-components](https://loadable-components.com/) with server-side rendering for SEO and hot-reloading for developers?
+Are you interested in optimizing your webpack setup for React on Rails including code splitting with [react-router](https://github.com/ReactTraining/react-router#readme) and [loadable-components](https://loadable-components.com/) with server-side rendering for SEO and hot-reloading for developers?
 We did this for Popmenu, [lowering Heroku costs 20-25% while getting a 73% decrease in average response times](https://www.shakacode.com/recent-work/popmenu/).
 Check out [React on Rails Pro](https://www.shakacode.com/react-on-rails-pro/).

-Feel free to contact Justin Gordon, [justin@shakacode.com](mailto:justin@shakacode.com), maintainer of React on Rails, for more information.
+For more information, feel free to contact Justin Gordon, [justin@shakacode.com](mailto:justin@shakacode.com), maintainer of React on Rails.

 # Documentation